wasmerio/c-http-server/README.md

 See it working [here](https://c-http-rdm.herokuapp.com).

-The C script is compiled using the Heroku C buildpack.
-Once you've created an app with the C [buildpack](https://github.com/heroku/heroku-buildpack-c), you can...
+The C script can be compiled using the Heroku C [buildpack](https://github.com/heroku/heroku-buildpack-c).
+I've included the necessary files, so you can...

 ## Deploy to Heroku